-Groundfloor began in Georgia, and after receiving more than $5M in venture funding to help fund their growth, as of January 2018 is now available to investors nationwide.
+Groundfloor began in Georgia, and has received more than $13M in venture funding to help fund their growth, and as of January 2018 is now available to investors nationwide.

 Types of investments GROUNDFLOOR offers

 Groundfloor is a real estate platform focused very narrowly on funding short-term loans for residential 1-4 family projects, including straight “fix-and-flips”, as well as buy-and-hold projects and refinancing.
-All of their early investments were in Georgia, but they’ve expanded to include investments in California, Illinois, Maryland, Massachusetts, Texas, Virginia, Washington, and Washington DC, and as of January 2018 appear to be expanding further.
-Though they have no pre-set limits, their current loan target amounts are $50,000-$500,000.
-Prospective investors should note that the larger the loan amount, the more investor interest required to fund the loan.
+All of their early investments were in Georgia, but as of January 2018 are available nationwide.
+Though they have no pre-set limits, their current loan target amounts are $75,000-$2,000,000.
+Prospective investors should note that for deferred loan investments, the larger the loan amount, the more investor interest required to fully fund the loan.

 What do you get when investing with GROUNDFLOOR?

 One of the appeals of real estate investing (especially debt investments) is that the investment is backed by a tangible asset that can be sold off to recover investor money if something goes wrong.
 But as with many of the crowdfunded real estate investment platforms, your investment with Groundfloor is, strictly speaking, not actually secured by the underlying property.
 Instead you receive what referred to as a “Limited Recourse Obligation” (LRO) which entitles you to a specific share of the principal and interest payments received from the borrower on the mortgage.
 From the Groundfloor FAQ: